Best Budget Hotels in Edinburgh, Scotland (Affordable & Central Stays for 2026)

 What to Expect From Budget Hotels in Edinburgh

 Edinburgh’s hotels are often housed in historic buildings, especially in Old Town and New Town.
 Budget hotels in Edinburgh prioritize location and character over room size.
+In Edinburgh, walkability is a major advantage, especially for short stays.

 You can usually expect: